Oshkosh Area Community Foundation Corporation

 • Decisions are typically shared within 90 days of application submission

-• For scholarship programs, all applicants are notified by May 31st annually
+• For scholarship programmes, all applicants are notified by May 31st annually

 Success Rates

-The Foundation awarded 114 grants totaling $10,139,744 in 2024.
+The Foundation awarded $7.6 million in grants during the 2024-25 fiscal year.
 Specific application-to-award ratios are not publicly available.
-However, the Foundation's emphasis on pre-application consultation suggests they work to guide applicants toward programs where they have the strongest fit.
+However, the Foundation's emphasis on pre-application consultation suggests they work to guide applicants toward programmes where they have the strongest fit.

 Reapplication Policy

 The Foundation welcomes reapplications from previously unsuccessful applicants.
 There are no stated restrictions or mandatory waiting periods.
-Organizations are encouraged to connect with Foundation staff to discuss how to strengthen future applications.
+Organisations are encouraged to connect with Foundation staff to discuss how to strengthen future applications.

 Application Success Factors